Formal Education: BSc Biology; MSc Biomedical Sciences; PhD Biomedical Sciences, PgCert in Higher Education

 - Peptidylarginine deiminases in extracellular vesicle biogenesis

-We have demonstrated a novel role for PADs in extracellular vesicle biogenesis in various cancers (Kholia et al., 2015; Kosgodage et al., 2017) and have ongoing projects on extracellular vesicle manipulation in regeneration and various cancers.
+We have demonstrated a novel role for PAD-mediated mechanisms in extracellular vesicle (EV) biogenesis in various cancers and have ongoing projects on EV manipulation in regeneration and various cancers.

 - Using Pharmacological PAD inhibitors in regeneration and extracellular vesicle modulation

-We are testing PAD-specific inhibitors in collaboration with Prof Paul Thompson, Chemical Biology UMass Medical School, in our various models of regeneration and cancer in vitro and in vivo.
+We are assessing PAD isozyme specific roles in various models of regeneration and cancer in vitro and in vivo.

 - Post-translational protein deimination in neurodegeneration

-We are interested in the role of PADs and protein deimination in neurodegenerative disease progression and neuroinflammation and use human induced pluripotent stem cell models (iPSC) in collaboration with Dr S Wray and Prof J Hardy, UCL Institute of Neurology.
+We are interested in the role of PADs and protein deimination in neurodegenerative disease progression and neuroinflammation using in vitro and in vivo models.

 - Peptidylarginine deiminases in mucosal immunity

 We are interested in the role of post-translational protein deimination in mucosal immunity and protein moonlighting.
 We use teleost fish models as a translatable tool for furthering our understanding for roles of PAD-mediated protein deimination in human mucosal surfaces I.